 The Committees are the organisational bodies through which the Board of Directors increases the effectiveness of its strategic supervision role.
 Without prejudice to the Board's corporate powers and responsibilities, the Committees have the proposal, advisory and inquiry duties (including the issue of opinions, where provided for by applicable rules) assigned to them by applicable regulations and, to the extent applicable, the Corporate Governance Code and the Articles of Association.
-They also perform those duties that, in accordance with each Committee's function, are specifically assigned to them by the Regulations in force - last approved by the Board in February 2022 (having effect as of the renewal of the Bodies in April 2022) - which also govern their organisation and operation.
+They also perform those duties that, in accordance with each Committee's function, are specifically assigned to them by the Regulations approved by the Board, which also govern their organisation and operation.